matttgregg/advent2020/README.md

 So - a fairly long day, but a lot going on, and several stages, and interesting algorithms.
 Maybe my favourite so far.

+# Day 21

+Another fun one!
+It felt like it harked back to day 16 (at the end) where attempting to determine the allowable interpretation of some fields.
+It's telling that this is one of those where *almost* everyone with the first star also has the second star.
+(It seems a lot of people accidentally solved the second part while solving part one!)

+In any case, it's a nice change of pace from the sea monsters.
+There's some tweaking to get it done efficiently, but nothing too bad.
+Looking at the problems that people have had, there seems a reasonable hurdle in just understanding the problem properly.
+There is a small cognitive gap I think (or at least, the description is complete, but there's a slight jump to make from the description to what you need to solve the problem.
+I think it's quite subtle though.)
+Once you've got straight what the consequences of the problem are though, the actual implementation is straight forward.

+# Day 22

+The crab trials.
+This was fun, and I liked the narrative around it, becoming increasingly demented, adrift in the sea, locking wits with a small crab.

+Again, this day was mostly about keeping the rules straight in your head.
+Then the second part involves keeping it straight, through multiple levels of recursion, and implementing it cleanly.
+I like this sort of problem in that it's challenging, but *dosn't* rely on a mathematical insight.
+It's a good exercise in envisioning how the programme runs in a complex recursive manner.

+One major performance I found was to use the default Rust hasher rather than building a string key for the game state each round.
+This was a bit cheeky of me - I had an *suspicion* that creating the hash was pretty expensive, and runnning on the inner loop.
+Redditor's also commented on this being a major cost.
+Swtiching to the built in hasher gave me a ten-fold speed improvement, so good win.

+# Day 23

+The crab strikes back!
+I'm really enjoying the atmosphere on this raft.
+And the balance between the two parts was very nice too, a classic case of part one being implementable in a straight forward fashion, but part two (although essentially the same) needs some real insights into fixing raising performance by several orders of magnitude.

+I had an inkling that this would be the case, but went ahead with a rough and ready solution.
+My reasoning was:

+  a.
+It would get me into part 2 as quickly as possible, so I could start thinking on it.
+  b.
+It would give me something to validate against.
+  c.
+I don't know exactly what performance direction I'd have to optimize for.

+My solution was maybe egregiously rough... reallocating the whole data set for every round.
+But, it's enough for part one.
+The second part, I had a couple of false starts:

+  * I had some idea that maybe the cup movements would stay fairly localized, so I'd be able to stick with a small part of the game rather than trying to model all of the million cups.
+A quick mock up showed that to be false (and a proper reading of the example result should have warned me).
+Also, the memory allocation is still too pricey, I grind to a halt once the set I need to consider hits a few tens of thousands anyway.

+  * These ring type data structures start me thinking on linked lists, doubly linked lists, zippers, etc. I get towards implementing a doubly linked lists...

+  * ... and then think of mashing it down to a handful of static data structures. (i.e. Essentially the same data, but handling the storage myself.)
+A few arrays to track the next/last/value of each cell.

+  * ... and then while sketching out how that would look on paper, realise I don't need the previous cell and can do it all in a simple array of integers.
+Implementation is clear from this point.

+It all progresses neatly from there, with my existing implementation as guidance.
+I had a brief misstep at the very last when I read the values I needed as two the theh *left* of 1 - as a result it was extra complication and worried me by getting the wrong answer on the test data.
+It was brief though, re-read and fixed and matched against the test data.
+Then run against the full data and finished off that second star.

+At that point my solution was running in 3 seconds, which is OK, but seems longer than ideal.
+I pull out the usual tricks to beef things up:

+  * Use pre-allocated arrays, rather than vectors.
+This is nudging the limit that the program stack can handle - and annoyingly it's one of the places where Rust errors aren't so good.
+You just get a brief 'stock overflow' message.

+  * ... on the other hand, Clippy has some very helpful suggestions on how to box the array and allocate it on the heap.

+  * I pull out the hash set I was using to skip over the removed cups when finding where to insert.
+I don't actually know if this helps much, but it feels wasteful to use a hash set to check against exactly three elements.

+  * I rip out the initial implementation of part one, and replace with my super charged version.

+I'm now down to about 300ms for the full day, and can rest easy.

+Incidentally, this has a very similar flavour to a puzzle back in 2018, which I was doing in Racket (I think?).
+It was a similar game involving elves sitting in a ring, and had a similar second part where the complexity sky rockets.
+Being a fairly naive Racket programmer I did everything with immutable data structures at first and watched my CPU melt.
+It was a good learning experience though, and ended up having to learn more about Racket, and learned about zipper data structures for the first time.